OverviewDownload PDF of this Page

 The 2016 Global Ocean Health Index

-people, but also incur the most pressures from human activities.
-Antarctica and 15 sectors of the High Seas were assessed in 2014, but scores have not been updated for 2015 and 2016..
+people, but also incur most pressures from human activities.
+The Antarctica and 15 sectors of the High Seas were assessed in 2014, but not this

-The overall global score, 71 out of a possible 100, is largely unchanged from 2012 - 2015, with a minor, yet statistically insignificant, increase seen in 2013.
+The overall score, 71 is unchanged from 2015, 2014 and 2012, with a temporary one point rise in 2013.
 Rapid change in year-to-year global level scores is not expected, since change in most conditions usually cannot take place that quickly.